On the classification of discrete conformal structures on surfaces: Relationships with 3-dimensional hyperbolic geometry

-For the discrete conformal structure $\mathbf{(b2)}$ in Theorem \ref{Thm: classification of DCS}, it is easy to check that it is exactly the $(1,1,0)$ type generalized circle packing metric introduced by Guo-Luo \cite{GL2}.
-However, the relationships between the hyperbolic geometry and the discrete conformal structures $\mathbf{(c2)}$ and $\mathbf{(c4)}$ are not clear.
+which corresponds to the cosine law for a generalized hyperbolic triangle with two hyperbolic vertices and one hyper-ideal vertex with $r$ representing the length.
+For the discrete conformal structure $\mathbf{(b2)}$ with $C\equiv 0$ in Theorem \ref{Thm: classification of DCS}, it is easy to check that it corresponds to the cosine law for a generalized hyperbolic triangle with two hyperbolic vertices and one ideal vertex.
+However, the relationships between the hyperbolic geometry and the discrete conformal structures (\ref{Eq: F33}), $\mathbf{(c2)}$, (\ref{Eq: F35})and $\mathbf{(c4)}$ are not clear.

+By the arguments above, the discrete conformal structures in Theorem \ref{Thm: classification of DCS} contain some of the generalized circle packings introduced by Guo-Luo \cite{GL2} as special cases.
+Please refer to Guo-Luo \cite{GL2} for more details.